ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/buildings/2NDSTEP.md

 Instead, the total number of people column's name must be the 2nd element of the list in order to be retrieved by using index 1.
 If additional columns are chosen to be used for further processing purposes, the code requires to be adapted;
 5) Z-score threshold values as a list according to which buildings will be filtered (to respectively drop buildings too short and with too small gross floor area);
+6) Infiltration rate range as a list according to which a random value will be generated, by assuming a uniform probability distribution in that range;
-6) Cooling system probability intended as the probability that according to the study case location, buildings are cooled or not.
+7) Cooling system probability intended as the probability that according to the study case location, buildings are cooled or not.
 That probability must be put as a list of TWO values, where:
    - the first one is the probability that a given building is cooled;
    - the second one is the probability that a given building is not cooled.
 It is then mandatory that, since those two values represent the parameters of a probability distribution, they must be set such that their summation must be equal to 1;
-7) Heating system probability in the same way as for cooling system probability;
+8) Heating system probability in the same way as for cooling system probability;
-8) Estimated yearly energy demand per household expressed in kWh (electricity, cooling and heating).
+9Estimated yearly energy demand per household expressed in kWh (electricity, cooling and heating).

 Please notice that the database might consist of not reliable data since stochastic methods have been employed to cope with missing data.
 No economic and social factors have been taken into account for achieving those estimates.